Daniel Larsen Schevig

 Daniel Larsen Schevig (1786 – 6 October 1833) was a Norwegian military officer and constitutional founding father.

 He was born at the farm Gladsjø in Beitstad, and spent his career as a farmer on Skjevik farm.
 He was a sergeant in the Norwegian Army, and received the Dannebrogordenens Hæderstegn in 1808 for his war efforts at Duved skanse.
 He was also a member of the Norwegian Constituent Assembly, representing 1.
 Trondhjemske Infanteriregiment.
 Halvdan Koht notes that Schevig "probably" favored Norwegian independence over a union with another country.
-Schevig was married from November 1811, and died on his farm in October 1833.
+Schevig was married in November 1811, and died on his farm in October 1833.